 EPA Drinking Water State Revolving Fund (ALN 66.468)

 The EPA has stated in the Compliance Supplement (see IV.
-Other Information) that subrecipients receiving loans under program (66.468) should only report project expenditures incurred (see note on timing of SEFA reporting below) because it considers it a subaward, not a direct federal loan.
+Other Information) that subrecipients receiving loans under program should only report project expenditures incurred (see note on timing of SEFA reporting below) because it considers it a subaward, not a direct federal loan.
 For this program, the loan reporting requirements of 2 CFR sections 200.502(b) or (d) do not apply when calculating the amount of federal funds expended.
 In other words, loan balances are not reported.
 CAUTION: EPA further stated in the Compliance Supplement that to achieve consistency in meeting program requirements and eliminate the possibility of over-reporting information under the Federal Funding Accountability and Transparency Act (“FFATA” or “Transparency Act”), the State DWSRF program must use the same group of loans for purposes of meeting federal cross-cutting, single audit, procurement, and Transparency Act reporting requirements.
 EPA refers to this as “Equivalency”, which is an option states can use to streamline program implementation.
-The State awarding agency for DWSRF, WA Department of Health (DOH), has chosen to not implement equivalency.
-This means that the subset of FFATA projects, as well as other DWSRF projects are all subject to Federal cross-cutting requirements.
-All DWSRF projects expending federal funds will be reported to the SEFA.
-DOH clarified (August 2022) its subrecipients must request annual report of actual federal dollars expended (it is not sent automatically).
-Entities should refer to their awarding documents and/or consult with their awarding agency if they are unclear whether or not their award is being reported as Federal funds.
+The State awarding agency for DWSRF, WA Department of Health (DOH), makes the determination as to which awards it will use for equivalency purposes and tracks this internally.
+Only those awards deemed equivalent by DOH are reported on the SEFA, regardless of the funding source.
+Entities should consult DOH if they are unclear whether or not their award is an equivalency project or being reported as FFATA.
 A HelpDesk request may be submitted with our Office for assistance.

 NOTE ON TIMING OF SEFA REPORTING: In consultation with the EPA, the subrecipient should not report the expenditures on its SEFA until the expenditures are incurred and it requests reimbursement from its awarding agency.
 This may result in prior period expenditures being reported on the SEFA.